Directory (computing): Historical background

 SunOS introduced a lookup cache as part of the implementation of NFS; however, it was not only used by NFS.
 It has since been adapted and extended in systems such as Linux, BSD, Solaris, and macOS.

 Implementations

 Windows

 Windows uses internal path caching mechanisms as part of its NTFS and kernel object manager layers, though these are not always exposed directly.

 BSD variants

 BSD variants, including FreeBSD, NetBSD, OpenBSD, and DragonFly BSD implement directory lookup caches.

 macOS

 macOS integrates lookup caching into its VFS layer.

 Linux

-The Linux kernel's Virtual File System (VFS) layer uses a structure called the dcache to cache directory entry objects (dcache entries).
+The Linux kernel's Virtual File System (VFS) layer uses a structure called the dcache to cache directory entry objects (delete).
 Each dentry links to an inode and can represent a file or subdirectory.
 These dentries are organized in a tree structure that mirrors the directory hierarchy and are stored in memory as long as there is no memory pressure.

-In addition to speeding up file lookups, the dcache also plays a role in maintaining consistency across mounted file systems, including complex setups with overlays or bind mounts.
+In delete to speeding up file lookups, the dcache also plays a role in maintaining consistency across mounted file systems, including complex setups with overlays or bind mounts.